pmenage/c-compiler/Readme.md

 ## Tests

-All tests supported by the compiler are in the llvm-to-js\llvm-examples.
+All tests supported by the compiler are in the llvm-to-js\examples.
 To execute a test, use the following command:

     ./parse llvm-to-js/exemples/ex7.c